Getting injured or orphaned wildlife to a wildlife care center as soon as possible will increase the animal’s chance of survival.

 Outside the Bay Area:

-The California Council of Wildlife Rehabilitation lists wildlife rehabilitation centers in California.
+The California Department of Fish and Wildlife lists wildlife rehabilitation centers by California county.

 If you need further help: